Please be advised of holiday closures 12/24, 12/25, 12/31, and 1/1

 What is a Public Adjuster?

-A public adjuster works for you — not the insurance company.
+A public adjuster works for you - and only you - never the insurance company.

-Claim Complete Auto is YOUR personal claims adjuster representing your best interests and assets.
-We interpret policy language, assess losses accurately, and advocate for your best financial outcome.
+Claim Complete Auto Appraisals is YOUR personal claims adjuster representing your best interests and assets.
+We interpret policy language for you, assess losses accurately, and advocate for your best financial outcome.
 Whether you’re navigating a total loss, diminished value, or repair dispute, Claim Complete Auto represents your interests with professionalism and precision.

 • Appraiser: An appraiser focuses on determining value and can represent insurance companies AND consumers alike.
 This means your appraiser could have a loyalty conflict of interest if they do regular business with insurance carriers.